There’s an infusion of woman-themed and woman-produced art works in the ZULU LULU Art House gallery in the KZN Midlands this month.

 Michelle Offerman, whose Midlands inspired oils on canvas are in the gallery, says being a woman, a wife, a mother, a sister and a daughter has “formed me into the artist I am.”

 “I would hope that my work reflects the joy I feel in life and especially my love and interest for nature.
 I love the contrasts and flow of colour and form in nature that is continuously shifting so that there is always something new and exciting to see,” adds Offerman.

-Tompkins meanwhile says her latest pieces — a range of ‘Africa Queen’ legacy urns, vases and platters — are a celebration of the dynamic strength of women.
+Tompkins (pictured on the left) meanwhile says her latest pieces — a range of ‘Africa Queen’ legacy urns, vases and platters — are a celebration of the dynamic strength of women.
 Many feature portraits of African women.
 “I find influence in strong beautiful ethnic faces that surround me in my home province of KwaZulu-Natal to which I apply a sort of Elizabethan period drama moodiness.
 It’s my theatrical background that inspires this combination.

 “My fascination for the Queens of England throughout history creates a bold assertiveness whilst Mexican artist Frida Kahlo inspires a colourful playfulness,” says Tompkins.